LGBTQ culture in Hong Kong: Education

 Apart from the curriculum, LGBT students are discriminated in their school life.
 According to a survey done by the Hong Kong SAR Government, LGBT students received the highest rate of discrimination in secondary schools with 41% out of 3040 respondents indicating that LGBT are "psychologically abnormal".
 LGBT students pointed out that teachers tend to negatively describe the LGBT issues during the lesson and they would not protect LGBT students who are discriminated by other students.
 Even some teachers would use the term "abnormal" or "disgusting" to describe the behavior of LGBT people.
 In addition, the religious background is another crucial factor causing LGBT student being prejudiced.
-Many local secondary school have religious background such as Christianity and Catholicism, in which LGBT culture are prohibited by the school.
+Many local secondary schools have religious background such as Protestant Christianity and Catholicism, in which LGBT culture are prohibited by the school.
 Some teachers would treat LGBT as a kind of illness or sin that students who are LGBT should be rectified.
 Thus, students are suffer from the discrimination from the teachers and religious background at school.

 The University of Hong Kong has a Queer Straight Alliance.